Sphere10/Hydrogen/docs/Blockchain/AMS.md

   Copyright: (c) Sphere 10 Software Pty Ltd
   License: MIT
 </pre>
 **Abstract**

-A post-quantum digital signature scheme that takes as a parameter a one-time signature scheme (OTS) and transforms it for "many-time" use.
-The approach follows that originally proposed by the Merkle-Signature Scheme but without a coupling to any specific OTS.
-This construction comprises a bit-level specification for such a scheme.
+An abstract post-quantum digital signature scheme is presented that parameterizes a one-time signature scheme (OTS) for "many-time" use.
+This scheme permits a single key-pair to efficiently sign and verify a (great) many messages without security degradation.
+It achieves this by following the original Merkle-Signature Scheme but without a coupling to a specific OTS.
+Various improvements include a reduction in signature size, resistance to denial-of-service attacks and smaller keys.
+This construction comprises a bit-level specification for the Abstract Merkle Signature Scheme (AMS).

 # 1. Introduction

-The Abstracted Merkle-Signature (AMS) scheme is a quantum-resistant cryptographic scheme that provides hash-based digital signatures without any dependency on elliptic-curves or discrete logarithms.
-AMS is formalization of the scheme originally proposed by Ralph Merkle[^1] but in an OTS-agnostic manner.
+Abstract Merkle Signatures (AMS) are a class of a quantum-resistant digital signature schemes that utilize hash-based cryptography without any dependency on elliptic-curves or discrete logarithms.
+AMS is a formalization of the scheme originally proposed by Ralph Merkle[^1] but in an OTS-agnostic manner.

-AMS is a "high-level" scheme that takes as a parameter a one-time signature scheme (OTS) and transforms it into a "many-time" equivalent.
-To this end, AMS serves as an "algorithm wrapper".
-AMS achieves this goal by encapsulating the cryptography of the OTS in an ephemeral manner[^*] and by isolating the complexities of managing multiple OTS keys through the use of hash-trees (merkle-trees).
+AMS is a "high-level abstract" scheme that takes as a parameter a one-time signature scheme (OTS) and transforms it into a "many-time" equivalent.
+To this end, AMS serves as an "algorithm wrapper" of the parameterized OTS algorithm.
+AMS achieves this goal by encapsulating the cryptography of the OTS in an ephemeral manner[^*] and by isolating the complexity of multiple OTS keys through the use of merkle-trees.

 AMS is similar in goal and scope to XMSS[^2] but without a coupling to a specific OTS, with simplified tree structuring and with DoS-vulnerability hardening.
 An AMS algorithm generally retains the performance, memory and security characteristics of the underlying OTS scheme but adds additional computational complexity in it's key generation.
 This arises from the fact that an AMS key is essentially a commitment to many pre-generated OTS keys.

-The AMS-layer of an AMS-algorithm requires the use of a cryptographic hash function (CHF) which is typically chosen to be the same as that employed by the OTS-layer of the algorithm, although this is not a strict requirement.
-The AMS-layer is itself quantum-resistant as it relies solely on the proper use of cryptographic hash function transformations.
-Thus, if the OTS-layer is also quantum-resistant then the full AMS-algorithm is quantum-resistant.
+In practice, an AMS implementation comprises of two layers, the OTS and AMS layers respectively.
+The AMS-layer of an AMS-algorithm requires the use of a cryptographic hash function (CHF) which is typically chosen to be the same as that employed by the OTS-layer of the algorithm (although this is not a strict requirement).
+The AMS-layer is itself quantum-resistant as it relies solely on the proper use of a cryptographic hash function.
+Thus, if the OTS-layer is quantum-resistant then the full AMS-algorithm is quantum-resistant.

-Whilst this document focuses on the AMS-layer and the integration points than an OTS-layer must comply with, it does not cover specific implementations of OTS-layers.
+Whilst this document focuses on the AMS-layer and the integration points that an OTS-layer must comply with, it does not cover specific implementations of OTS-layers.

 [*]: *When an OTS algorithm is encapsulated within an AMS algorithm, the OTS key and signature objects are always short-lived and only computed when needed.
 In this sense they are ephemeral.
 As such, only the AMS key and signature objects are ever persisted or transmitted.*